MH-AYUSH/Ayush-fycs/README.md

-# ARFA 42
+# Ayush
-Hi this is Arfa
+Hi this is ayush